Cherishing Memories: Memory Books for Alzheimer's Patients

 Memory book

-I really felt like this activity empowered them to preserve their history with a disease they had no control over.
+This activity empowered them to preserve their history with a disease they had no control over.
 I started the books in the early stage of their diseases.
-However, this activity could be constructed in various stages of the disease.
+However, this activity can be implemented at various stages of the disease.

 Tips on making a memory book